ScriptBasic/WinPBX/docs/CSafeArray Class.md

 # <a name="Operator2"></a>Operator LET

-Assigns a CSafeArray to another CSafeArray.
+Assigns a CSafeArray to another CSafeArray.<br>
-Assigns a safe array to a CSafeArray.
+Assigns a safe array to a CSafeArray.<br>
 Assigns a variant of type VT_ARRAY to a CSafeArray.

 ```